lovelmimica/SmarthomeSystemPrototype/README.md

 - Breadboard
 - Set of wires

-Source code of the module's microcontroller is located and presented in related folder (/actuator_management_module), and its photo is presented below.
+Source code of the module's microcontroller is located and presented in folder [/actuator_management_module](https://github.com/lovelmimica/SmarthomeSystemPrototype/blob/main/actuator_management_module/actuator_management_module.ino), and its photo is presented below.

 ![image](https://user-images.githubusercontent.com/26325720/132256471-6a2199a1-cd3f-4e3f-b6c2-b816975126f9.png)